-Homio leverages aromatherapy by dispensing scents associated with relaxation and stress relief.
-It also comes with tactile, interactive attachments that help individuals ground themselves in reality and regain a sense of control.
-Through our website, users can try out sample swatches, customize and build their own bottle, and order additional add-ons.
+We designed Homio, a customizable water bottle with tactile, interactive attachments to help individuals ground themselves in reality and regain a sense of control during a panic attack.
+Homio also dispenses aromatherapeutic scents associated with relaxation and stress relief.
+We paired our bottle with a website that allows users to try sample swatches, customize and build their own bottle, and order add-ons.

-Adolescent and young adult age (15-25) is when panic attacks typically onset and peak.
+Our research indicated that adolescent and young adult age is when panic attacks typically onset and peak.

-Many struggle with handling this mentally and physically debilitating experience in public settings such as classrooms.
-We are focusing on classrooms because among our target users, this is where they spend much of their day and it is where stress tends to come from.
+We narrowed in on classrooms because among our target users, this is where they spend much of their day and it is often a source of stress.

-Our response is in no way meant to be a replacement for therapy and long-term recovery methods.
-Rather, we want to support individuals in the highly focused moment of a panic attack, when they feel least in control.
+Our response is in no way meant to be a replacement for therapy and other long-term recovery methods.
+Rather, our goal is to support individuals in the highly focused moment of a panic attack, when they feel least in control.

-Secondary research gave us a general, medical understanding of panic attacks.
-However, as panic attacks are such uniquely individual occurrences, we knew it was important to capture information on behaviors and attitudes surrounding panic attacks and get a closer glimpse into people's experiences.
-Two cultural probes were distributed to six participants with a history of panic attacks.
+As panic attacks are such uniquely individual occurrences, it was important for us to capture information on behaviors and attitudes surrounding panic attacks and get a closer glimpse into people's stories.
+We distributed two cultural probes to six participants that reported a history of panic attacks.

 Our first probe aimed to address the following research questions: